Let us start this Sanskrit Learning Series by looking at a few popular facts attributed to the Sanskrit Language.

 Most importantly, please share as much as possible.
 The world really needs to learn Sanskrit.
 It is a great language, one of the greatest but little known ancient innovations, and has a great potential.

-Below are some great quotes from Sanskrit
+Below are some great quotes in Sanskrit

 Vasudhaiva Kutumbakam meaning ‘Whole Earth is a family’.